 Once in a while, even beautiful days turn rotten.
 Those are the days one of us (usually not Doug) thinks we should deep clean.
 The other one of us may or may not respond with something that sounds like “waaaaa” but with a sprinkle of light profanity.
 Yesterday was one of those days.
 Most of our crusty-bug collection came off with some heavy scrubbing and another dash of light profanity, but despite the huge volume it seems unlikely that in the past week we finished our year’s allotment.
-So basically we will have to do it all again in a week or two.
+So basically we’ll have to do it all again in a week or two.
 That said, Misty Pearl did seem happier.
-We also were happier after a taco picnic with Brent and Karen, although our joy ended when Matthew was killed in a freak motorcar crash moments after Mary gave birth to his son and heir.
+We also were happier after a taco picnic with Brent and Karen, although our joy ended a few hours later when we learned that cousin Matthew had been killed in a freak motorcar crash moments after Mary gave birth to his son and heir.

 Today was a bit warmer but much less windy, so off we went through the unmowed forest of aquatic growth surrounding our slip.
 The boys barely had time to settle into cruising position before we reached Trenton.
 10.2 nm is our shortest day yet but we need to stage for the Waterway.

 A couple of days ago Crossroads posted a photo of tight docking.
 But Barry and Robin are pros.
-Ignoring our rank amateurism, the Trent Port folks decided we should shoe-horn up beside scared-to-death owners of a sailboat that Misty Pearl outweighs by 18 tons.
+Ignoring our rank amateurism, the Trent Port folks decided we should shoe-horn up beside scared-to-death owners of a sailboat that Misty Pearl outweighs by about 20 tons, bless its heart.
 They and we hastily started adding fenders before we squeaked in.
 Any time two boats are rubbing fenders it’s not a good thing.

 In any event, we greatly look forward to this stretch of the Loop.